cloudevents/spec/openmessaging-transport-binding.md

 ## Abstract

-The [OpenMessaging][OpenMessaging] Transport Binding for CloudEvents defines how events are mapped to [NATS messages][NATS-MSG-PROTO].
+The [OpenMessaging][OpenMessaging] Transport Binding for CloudEvents defines how events are mapped to [OpenMessaging Specification](https://github.com/openmessaging/specification/blob/master/specification-schema.md).

 ## Status of this document